StereoKit/StereoKit-Docs/docs/Pages/StereoKit/TexFormat/Rgb10a2.md

 </div>

 ## Description
-Red/Green/Blue/Transparency data channels, at 8 bits
+Red/Green/Blue/Transparency data channels, with 10
-per-channel in linear color space.
-This is what you'll want most of the time you're dealing with color data!
-Matches well with the Color32 struct.
+bits for R, G, and B, and 2 for alpha.
+This is a great presentation format for high bit depth displays that still fits in 32 bits, and also includes at least a bit of transparency!